 You will need a bunch of asparagus.
 You may want to check out this article for How to Pick Fresh Asparagus from the Kitchn.
 I like to pick medium sized in terms of thickness for this recipe.
-You will also need two types of Parmesan, you will need some for making little slivers out of, so you will need a block, and you will also need some that is grated.
+You will also need two types of Parmesan, you will need some for making little slivers out of, so you will need a block, and you will also need some that are grated.
 I don’t often say this, but the kind that is pre-grated, and sold in cans works just fine for this recipe.

-You may also want to make some sauce for to dip in.
+You may also want to make some sauce to dip in.
 I simply take some good quality Ranch dressing mix, and add a little chili sauce and we are in business.
 Garnish with shaved Parmesan.

 Longhorn Steakhouse Parmesan Encrusted Asparagus